Strong Priority and Determinacy in Timed CCS: A Process Algebra with Clocks and Priorities

-In rules of Fig.~\ref{fig:free-sos} the reader can observe how the annotation for the concurrent context and the blocking sets are inductively built.
-In a nutshell: rule $(\ActR)$ is the axiom annotating in the transition the action and the (empty) environment.
-Rules $(\RestrR)$ and $(\HideR$) deal with ``local restriction'' of rendez-vous actions and ``local hiding'' of broadcasted clocks.
-Rules $(\ParR_{1,2})$ and $(\SumR_{1,2})$ are almost standard and deal with parallelism and sum.
+In the rules of Fig.~\ref{fig:free-sos}, the reader can observe how the annotation for the concurrent context and the blocking sets are inductively built.
+In a nutshell: Rule $(\ActR)$ is the axiom annotating in the transition the action and the (empty) environment.
+Rules $(\RestrR)$ and $(\HideR$) deal with ``local restriction'' of rendezvous actions and ``local hiding'' of broadcasted clocks.
+Rules $(\ParR)$ and $(\SumR)$ are almost standard and deal with parallelism and choice.
 Rule $(\StructR)$ internalises in the transition the above presented structural equivalence of processes.
-Rule $(\ParR_3)$ is compositional as one can expect for both rendez-vous and broadcast, and it have the extra $race$ condition enriching the blocking set of the conclusion in case $P$ can interfere with $Q$ and vice-versa.
-Note that if we ignore the scheduling labels, then the operational semantics of unclocked processes coincides precisely with the operational semantics of \ccs.
-The rules for clock actions coincide with the semantics of \csp broadcast actions. \longshort{\version}{}{ Moreover it is not difficult to observe that \longshort{\version}{the transition $\one_C \Derives{\sigma}{\eset}{\zero} \one_C$ is derivable when $\sigma \in C$} {the following rule $(\ActR_\one)$ is derivable:
+Rule $(\ComR)$ constitutes the core of our SOS.
+It captures, in an elegant way, both the classical \ccs rendezvous communication rule \textit{and} the classical \csp broadcasting communication; it has an extra $race$ test, enriching the blocking set of the conclusion by $\tau$, in case $P$ and $Q$ interfere.
+The presence of $\tau$ will block unconditionally.
+Finally, rule $(\ConR)$ deals with process names and refers to a process whose behaviour is specified by a definitional equation $A \pdef P$. \longshort{\version}{}{ It is not difficult to observe that \longshort{\version}{the transition $\one_C \Derives{\sigma}{\eset}{\zero} \one_C$ is derivable when $\sigma \in C$} {the following rule $(\ActR_\one)$ is derivable:

 } }